evennia/evennia/docs/source/Contributing-Docs.md

 - `source/Howtos/` holds docs that describe how to achieve a specific goal, effect or result in Evennia.
 This is often on a tutorial or FAQ form and will refer to the rest of the documentation for further reading.
-  - `source/Howtos/StartingTutorial/` holds all documents part of the initial tutorial sequence.
+  - `source/Howtos/Starting/` holds all documents part of the initial tutorial sequence.

  Other files and folders:
   - `source/api/` contains the auto-generated API documentation as `.rst` files.
 Don't edit these files manually, your changes will be lost.
+To refer to these files, use `api:` followed by the Python path, for example `[rpsystem contrib](api:evennia.contrib.rpsystem)`.
   - `source/_templates` and `source/_static` should not be modified unless adding a new doc-page feature or changing the look of the HTML documentation.
   - `conf.py` holds the Sphinx configuration.
 It should usually not be modified except to update